JvanKatwijk/dab-cmdline/README.md

 For "simpleDab" one uses qt-make, there is a ".pro" file

-For python-example read the README file in the python-example directory.
+For the python-example read the README file in the python-example directory.
 HOWEVER: before running
 the example one has to create an ADAPTED library.
 The CMakeLists.txt file for creating such an adapted library is in the python directory.

 =============================================================================

 Command-line Parameters for the C++ versions